 - Judges

-Individuals are not legally permitted to resist any of these individuals if they are carrying out a lawful duty.
+Individuals are not legally permitted to resist these individuals if they carry out a lawful duty.
 A violation of PC 69 can lead to serious legal consequences, so this charge should always be treated seriously.
+Call an experienced California criminal defense lawyer at the Simmrin Law Group today to discuss your case and build a defense to the charges.

 Charges Similar to Resisting an Executive Officer

-There are several criminal charges that resemble PC 69.
-Individuals could be charged with:
+Several criminal charges resemble PC 69.
+Individuals could be charged with the following:

 - California Penal Code Section 148: Resisting Arrest